archethic-foundation/archethic-docs/docs/participate/aeweb/how-it-works.md

 ```

 One of this transaction is called the `reference`.
-Its goals is to act as a pointer to other transactions.
-This will help the retrieval of the files and makes upgrades seamless and transparent for end users.
+Its goals is to act as a pointer to other transactions helping the retrieval of the files and allows upgrades to be transparent for the users.

-The reference transaction's address will become the address of the website managing its lifecycle.
+The reference transaction's address will become the address of the website, hence managing its lifecycle.

 ```json
 {